 Creative Play is what children do when they’re just being children, and there are plenty of things you can do to encourage creative play in your home.
 Whether it’s drawing, painting, cutting, pasting, modelling, making or make believe, all children love being creative if they’re given the chance.
 And there’s so many important developmental benefits of creative play, why wouldn’t you want to encourage it?

-What are the benefits of creative play?
+What are the benefits of learning through creative play?

 While it’s tempting to leave all the ‘messy’ creative activities for your child to do at school or day care, there are so many skills they can learn by having the freedom to do them at home.
 And developing a love of the creative process will set your child up as a creative thinker in all walks of life.